 In Norway, the plant arrived in the 18th century from its original home of central Asia.
 Norwegians initially utilized rhubarb as a medicinal plant.
 The root was the most important part, and was dried for use both externally and internally.
 Rhubarb was additionally used as a decorative plant; it was only in the 19th century it entered the Norwegian kitchen.
 The stalks were sometimes dried and preserved, but when fresh, they were diced into pieces and placed in mason jars with cold water.
 Rhubarb was also boiled or cooked, and sweetened with honey or sugar or mixed with sweet berries and fruit, and canned.
 Rhubarb today is a popular ingredient in wine making !
 Since Norway’s climate is too cool to grow grapes we have to turn creative in our quest to make wine, hence utilizing berries, rhubarb and other fruit is very common.
 This is another large topic that I will reserve for a future post, but doesn’t that sound delicious??

-Rhubarb porridge used to be one of my favorites – served with milk it’s deliciously sweet, tart and creamy (recipe to follow in upcoming post):
+Rhubarb porridge used to be one of my favorites – served with (non dairy) milk it’s deliciously sweet, tart and creamy.

 The season for rhubarb in this part of the world is mid-to late spring, while rhubarb can grow year round in warmer climates.
 In Norway, we enjoy rhubarb more in the midst of summer, as the temperature is on average much cooler this time of year than in the U.S. and the plant needs the summer to come into full bloom.
 I love the seasons and am happy to live in a place where we have fruits and vegetables available at different times of the year.
 This gives me a chance to miss them and look forward to when they come back at the farmer’s market.
 There is no doubt I get excited when seeing these colorful stalks pop up!